aayush1607/ai-flash-cards/README.md

 ## 💡 The Solution

-AI Flash Cards Service delivers latest news on AI breakthroughs & releases as swipeable cards.
+AI Flash Cards service delivers AI-curated insights from the latest research, breakthroughs & news.
+It filter hundreds of sources, score content for quality, and present the top insights as swipeable cards.

 ## 🔄 How It Works